 Most of the users are impressed with its portability, saying that the 3D foldable design together with its compact small size makes Mavic Air a drone with excellent portability.
 It can even fit your Jacket pocket.
 A good company for traveling, hiking, and outdoor activities.

 One thing that some people are not satisfied with is customer service, users do love the drone but complained to the customer support team for poor handling.

 Mavic Air is certainly not the best when it comes to flight performance and customer service.
 After taking brand, reliability, price, design, safety, and other factors into consideration, we think it’s overall the best.

-We also reviewed drones like DJI Mavic Pro, DJI Mavic Pro Platinum, they are very powerful and performs pretty good according to our standards, but they are too old and can’t compete with the latest DJI Mavic Air 2.
+We also reviewed drones like DJI Mavic Pro, Hubsan Zino 2 Plus, Yuneec Typhoon, they are very powerful and perform pretty well according to our standards, but they are too old and can’t compete with the latest DJI Air 2S and other models.